Kentucky Kingdom: Herschend

-On February 22, 2021, two state boards signed off on approvals to sell Kentucky Kingdom to an "unnamed national operator of nine amusement or theme parks."
-The buyer's address in Georgia was linked to Herschend Family Entertainment, an entertainment company which operates three theme parks.
-During a press conference the following day, attended by governor Andy Beshear, Louisville mayor Greg Fischer, and Ed Hart, it was formally announced that Herschend Family Entertainment would become the new majority partner and operator of Kentucky Kingdom.
+At a February 2021 press conference, attended by governor Andy Beshear, Louisville mayor Greg Fischer, and Ed Hart, it was formally announced that Herschend Family Entertainment would become the new majority partner and operator of Kentucky Kingdom.
 Craig Ross, the longtime former president of Dollywood, was appointed as Kentucky Kingdom's general manager.
+For the 2021 season, the park opened Bluegrass Bakery, which sold cookies and cinnamon bread, a menu item sold at other Herschend theme parks.
+Ross stepped down as general manager at the end of the 2021 season to assume a new role as the park's president, with Sarah Worrell succeeding him.